iamtrask/quantus/README.md

 3) Run: ipython notebook

-4) Open "Example" from ipython terminal... and there you will see some example commands
+4) Open "Example" from ipython browser... and there you will see some example commands